 If the ball size used for adult male competition differs from the ball size used for different ages or classes, the adult male competition ball size is utilized.

-Sometimes inches are used as the conventional unit of measurement, while other times millimeters are used.
 What’s more, the units are transformed so that the size may be seen in any unit, regardless of which is used.
-See also our list of ball weights for further information.

 Sport Ball Diameter, Sorted from Smallest to largest